Te Māori Manaaki Taonga Trust

 In September 2015, the Trust was relaunched with a changed Trust Deed that broadens the functions and purpose of the Trust – a new entity for the future of taonga Māori.

-The Minister for Arts, Culture and Heritage and the Minister of Māori Affairs jointly appoint Trustees for terms of up to 5 years.
+The Minister for Arts, Culture and Heritage and the Minister of Māori Development jointly appoint Trustees for terms of up to five years.